Veliparib and Dinaciclib With or Without Carboplatin in Treating Patients With Advanced Solid Tumors

 PRIMARY OBJECTIVES:

-I. To evaluate the safety and tolerability of veliparib (ABT-888) and dinaciclib (SCH727965) without or with carboplatin in patients with advanced solid tumors.
+I. To evaluate the safety and tolerability of veliparib (ABT-888) and dinaciclib (SCH727965) in patients with advanced solid tumors.

 II.
-To determine the recommended phase 2 dose (RP2D) for ABT-888 in combination with SCH727965 without or with carboplatin, determined by evaluating the feasibility, safety, dose-limiting toxicities, and the maximally tolerated dose(s).
+To determine the recommended phase 2 dose (RP2D) for ABT-888 in combination with SCH727965, determined by evaluating the feasibility, safety, dose-limiting toxicities, and the maximally tolerated dose(s).

 SECONDARY OBJECTIVES:

-I. To confirm the safety of the combination of ABT-888 and SCH727965 without or with carboplatin in patients with known BRCA1 or BRCA2 germline mutation.
+I. To confirm the safety of the combination of ABT-888 and SCH727965 in patients with known BRCA1 or BRCA2 germline mutation.

 II.
-To characterize the pharmacokinetic parameters of ABT-888 both alone and in combination with SCH727965 without or with carboplatin.
+To characterize the pharmacokinetic parameters of ABT-888 both alone and in combination with SCH727965.

 III.
-To assess the pharmacodynamic effects of ABT-888 in combination with SCH727965 without or with carboplatin, both in surrogate tissues and in tumor.
+To assess the pharmacodynamic effects of ABT-888 in combination with SCH727965, both in surrogate tissues and in tumor.

-PART 1: Patients receive veliparib orally (PO) twice daily (BID) on days 1-28 and dinaciclib IV over 2 hours on days 8 and 22.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
-Once the maximum-tolerated dose (MTD) is determined, part 2 of study is initiated.
+PART 1A: Patients receive veliparib orally (PO) twice daily (BID) on days 1-28 and dinaciclib intravenously (IV) over 2 hours on days 8 and 22.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

-PART 2: Patients receive veliparib and dinaciclib as patients in part 1.
-Patients also receive carboplatin IV over 60 minutes on days 8 and 22.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+PART 1B: Patients receive veliparib and dinaciclib as patients in Part 1A.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months.